port-labs/port-docs/docs/actions-and-automations/setup-backend/github-workflow/examples/Humanitec/create-humanitec-application.md

 3. Enter the required details for the `Application Name`, and optionally include `Environment`, `Environment Type`, and `Environment Name`.
 4. Click on `Execute`
-5. Done! wait for the application to be created in Humanitec
+5. Done! wait for the application to be created in Humanitec.

 Congrats 🎉 You've created a Humanitec application in Port 🔥